 When you are done pasting, save the file by hitting Ctrl (Cmd for Mac) + S.

-The loading speed of your website can make or mar your site success, and so should be taken seriously.
-Enabling GZIP compression will really go a long way in making your website load faster.
+The loading speed of your website can make or mark your site success, and so should be taken seriously.
+Enabling GZIP compression in WordPress will really go a long way in making your website load faster.